-For our work to produce benefits, state entities and/or the General Assembly must implement these recommendations, but a measure of the quality and persuasiveness of our audits is the extent to which our recommendations are acted upon.
+Measure 1d: Percentage of audit recommendations implemented within one year and three years achieved from our audit work.
+We have no power to compel state entities to implement our recommendations, but a measure of the quality and persuasiveness of our audits is the extent to which our recommendations are acted upon.
 Experience has shown that it takes time for some recommendations to be implemented.
-At present, we track recommendations after two and four years.
-We plan to ask the legislature to eliminate the timing of the follow-up and leave it to our discretion.
-As of this year, we are instituting a review after one and three years, instead of two and four.
+At present, we track recommendations after one and three years.